EstradaPedro/FreeCodeCampLessons/README.md

  Responsive Web Design Challenges Started on 2/14/2019 --> Finished on 2/14/2019

  * Focused on how to make web pages responsive using Media Queries, viewpoint width/height, and making an img responsive with css

+ * First Design with the intended target in mind (phones, computers, tablets, etc) and then make media queries to adjust for other audiences